Meet The Team!

 Ofer Naveh (Tel Aviv University)

-Ofer is the supervisor of Area A. He’s interested in uncovering the rural landscape of the Nazareth Hills and the Jezreel Valley during the Late Bronze and Iron Ages.
-Ofer is now a PHD student at Tel Aviv University and his dissertation will investigate how these rural areas endured centuries of political and social change – from Canaanite city-states to Egyptian imperial rule, to the Kingdom of Israel, and eventually Assyrian annexation.
+Ofer is the supervisor of Area A. Ofer is now a PHD student at Tel Aviv University and his dissertation will investigate how these rural areas endured centuries of political and social change – from Canaanite city-states to Egyptian imperial rule, to the Kingdom of Israel, and eventually Assyrian annexation.

 Guy Brandes (Tel Aviv University)

-Guy is the supervisor of Area B. He recently completed his BA studies in Archaeology at Tel Aviv University and is now working at the Israel Antiquities Authority.
-In addition to being an area supervisor, Guy is also our expedition’s spatial archaeologist and is responsible for daily documentation of the Tel, using drones and aerial imaging.
+Guy is our expedition’s spatial archaeologist and is responsible for daily documentation of the Tel, using drones.
+He recently completed his BA studies in Archaeology at Tel Aviv University and is now working at the Israel Antiquities Authority.

-Mor Yermolaev is the expedition’s registrar.
-She is responsible for the documentation of artifacts for future analysis and interpretation.
-She is currently an MA student at Tel Aviv University.
+Mor is the expedition’s registrar.
+She is responsible for documenting artifacts for future analysis.
+She recently graduated and is now an MA student writing her thesis about the Middle Bronze Age burial ceramic assemblage at Jalame.

-Guy Eilon will be returning this year as the assistant supervisor in Area C. Guy recently graduated with a BA in Archaeology and is now pursuing his Master’s Degree in Archaeology.
+Guy is the assistant supervisor in Area C. He recently graduated with a BA in Archaeology and is now pursuing his MA, with a focus on reconstructing agricultural activity from the Late Bronze Age to the Hellenistic Age at Tel Yarmuth.